lemmyg/t2-apple-audio-dsp/README.md

 Before proceeding with the installation, please follow the [t2-audio](https://wiki.t2linux.org/guides/audio-config) instructions and install Pipewire.

-Please note that this configuration has only been tested on version 22.10.
+Please note that this configuration has only been tested on version 22.10 and above.
 If you are an Ubuntu user, we recommend using version 22.10 as Pipewire is properly integrated with this version.

 To install the configuration, first install the following dependencies: